RBGKew/bioinfo-utils/docs/utils/UTILS.md

 General documentation is in the docs folder.

-##ÊCorrect documentation
+##Correct documentation

 At a minimum **all** scripts here should have the following:

 * A sensible, informative name
 * Basic usage information in the script header itself:
-.. * What the script does
+ * What the script does
-.. * Any arguments that are expected
+ * Any arguments that are expected
 * A boilerplate usage document in Markdown format with the same name, e.g `extract_fasta.py` with a corresponding `extract_fasta.md`